-I gave the ketogenic diet a try and it did not work for me AT ALL!
-I only had 20 grams of carbs a day and my insulin sensitivity went bonkers.
-Since fat is released more slowly into the bloodstream than complex or refined carbs, I didn’t see any crazy blood sugar fluctuations, but my insulin needs increased by 100% in comparison to when I was eating a low carb or moderate carb diet.
+I tried the ketogenic diet and it did not work for me AT ALL!
+I only had 20 grams of carbs per day and my insulin sensitivity went bonkers.
+Since fat is released more slowly into the bloodstream than complex or refined carbs, I didn’t see any crazy blood sugar fluctuations, but my insulin needs increased by 100% compared to when I was eating a low carb or moderate carb diet.

-So, needless to say, my experience with the ketogenic diet was that I gained fat, and fast.
+Needless to say, my experience with the ketogenic diet was that I gained weight FAST.
 Not really what I was going for.
-My blood sugars were nice and stable although often trending high but, since gaining fat isn’t part of my goal, I can honestly say that I will most likely never do that again.
+My blood sugars were nice and stable although often trending high but since gaining fat isn’t part of my goal, I can honestly say that I will most likely never try a ketogenic diet again.

-As I wrote in the beginning, the optimal diet for you depends on your goals.
-I find the low carb diabetic diet optimal for weight loss, and the moderate carb diet optimal for maintaining and building muscle mass.
+As I wrote in the beginning, what the optimal diet is for you depends on your goals.
+Personally, I find a low carb diet optimal for weight loss and a moderate carb diet optimal for maintaining and building muscle mass.